PyCoder21/Termux-AI-Free-Agent/README.md

     *   Ask an additional question.

 ### 🚀 Get Started:
-To begin your journey with FreeSeekR1-Agent, simplyrun the install.sh, then run the `ai.py` script in your Termux environment.
+To begin your journey with Termux-AI-Free-Agent, simply run the install.sh, then run the `ai.py` script in your Termux environment.

 **Install :**
 ```bash